Here is why you might need to hire an SEO Specialist in Toronto

 Google is testing a new local knowledge panel UI: The main differences of the tested KP from the regular KP are: White header instead of blue; New image slider UI; Open/Close status displayed in the header.
 Here is what the current blue knowledge panel looks like: This tested UI somewhat resembles the new hotel knowledge Read more about Google is Testing White Local Knowledge Panel User Interface[…]

+Update: Google rolled out this UI in February 2018.
 Google is testing a new user interface for hotels’ local finder and local knowledge panel.
-TL;TR: To see the new UI test for yourself you can either open this link on your phone (or using Dev Tools’ mobile phone emulator), or watch the videos below New local finder UI test: Now hotel KP UI test: Read more about Google is Testing New Hotel Local Finder & Hotel Knowledge Panel UI[…]
+TL;TR: To see the new UI test for yourself you can either open this link on your phone (or using Dev Tools’ mobile phone emulator), or watch the videos below New local Read more about Google is Testing New Hotel Local Finder & Hotel Knowledge Panel UI[…]

 Google seems to be rolling out Search Results to knowledge panels.
 Google started testing the feature in October.
 The Search Results are only displayed for listings that have “their website mentions” feature for a particular query.
 This is an additional confirmation that Google looks at websites’ content when determining relevance and rankings of local listings.